cmda-bt/be-course-20-21/week-1.md

 4. Create some [`run scripts`](https://docs.npmjs.com/misc/scripts) in your `package.json` to **start**, **serve** or **build** your application.

-5. Create a `.gitignore`, and add files and folders you don't want to push to your GitHub repository.
+5. Some files and folders NPM create don't have to be on GitHub (e.g. node_modules).
+Create a [`.gitignore`](https://docs.github.com/en/github/getting-started-with-github/ignoring-files), and add files and folders you don't want to push to your GitHub repository.
 [This][github-node-gitignore] is the standard GitHub gitignore for Node.js applications.
-Keep your gitignore concise.
-Only put files and folders in there that need to be ignored.
+Keep your gitignore concise, only put files and folders in there that need to be ignored.

+> 💡 Configuration files like dotfiles, package.json or server.js are created in the [`root`](https://en.wikipedia.org/wiki/Root_directory) of your repository.
+There is no need to put them in subfolders.

 **Ask yourself upon completion:**
 * How does  `require` work under the hood?